NewsInSA

 Minister Ramokgopa credits technical expertise and fiscal discipline for Eskom's projected profit and reduced load shedding.

-• Technocratic leadership: Appointment of CEO Dan Marokane and a board with deep energy sector experience
+• CEO Dan Marokane and the appointed board bring deep technical expertise in the energy sector

-• Projected mid-year profit—first in over a decade
+• Eskom is on track for its first mid-year profit in over a decade

-• R100 billion municipal debt remains a structural threat
+• R100 billion in unpaid municipal debt remains a structural challenge

 Related Articles